Work From Anywhere At Wefarm

 We’ve definitely had a lot of candidates who are really excited about the opportunity, both because of our mission and the flexibility.
 A lot of candidates seem to be in roles where they’re being made to go back to the office and they’re not thrilled about that.

 Also, most people would agree that our lives have changed, our priorities have completely changed.
 People have realised how important things like their family and friends are in the last year.
 They want to move back home or to wherever makes them happy, but they want to be able to take their job with them.
 Very few companies offer that flexibility.
 We genuinely don’t care where our people work, whether it’s New Zealand, the UK, Kenya, or a remote island off of Denmark - all places we have team members right now!
 As long as you’re good at your job.

-What advice would you give to another employer looking to offer this benefit?
+What advice would you give to employers looking to offer Work from Anywhere?

 Work with your team.
 The biggest thing for us was being honest and saying, “we don’t have all the answers”.
 The tax stuff is really complicated, it depends on the individual’s passport, their residency, etc..
 It’s impossible to have all the answers, so you can’t do this with a blanket rule, you’ve got to be willing to work with individual employees to figure out solutions and make it work together.

 As I mentioned previously, there’s a lot of effort that goes into it.
 We have co-working office solutions, we have work from anywhere solutions, we have a remote agency so that people can employ people globally.
 Different peoples' lives need different things, so it’s all about finding a solution that works for the majority but then working with everyone else on a case by case basis.